child sponsorship

 Thank you for praying for staff, children and families in the Dominican Republic

-• Please pray for strength and wisdom for our staff as we prioritize the need for interventions.
++ Pray for strength and wisdom for the staff as they prioritize the need for interventions.

-• Please also pray for our growth plan in the different regions of our country.
++ Please pray for growth plans in the different regions in the Dominican Republic.

 Writing to your child is the best way to build a relationship, and your words of encouragement can mean the world.